homezhan/artoolkit-docs/Marker_Training/marker_troubleshooting.md

 check_id begins processing each frame by performing the thresholding and square-recognition steps of ARToolKit's processing.
 These are the first and most basic steps in the detection of a marker and calculation of marker pose.
 We refer to "square-like" regions because at the earliest stages of ARToolKit processing, many regions in the incoming camera image can have shapes that approximate that of a marker.
 ARToolKit examines each of these shapes, performing various tests to check contrast, match the region to a pattern or to a barcode, to check that the region is planar, and so on.
 Only when all these tests have passed is the a marker ID returned and a pose-estimate calculated. check_id outlines all fully-identified markers with a red outline, and draws the pattern ID near the centre of the marker.

-When a square-like region fails to pass some critical cut-off in the ARToolKit processing, check_id outlines that region in a different colour.
-The meaning of the colours can be seen while the program is running by pressing the '?' key twice.
-The colour of the outline gives an indication of what point of ARToolKit's processing the square-like region was discarded as a marker candidate (the "cutoff phase").
+When a square-like region fails to pass some critical cut-off in the ARToolKit processing, check_id outlines that region in a different color.
+The meaning of the colors can be seen while the program is running by pressing the '?' key twice.
+The color of the outline gives an indication of what point of ARToolKit's processing the square-like region was discarded as a marker candidate (the "cutoff phase").

 ![Check ID Cutoff Phases][Check_id_cutoff_phases_v4.5.0]